howtographql/howtographql/content/backend/graphql-js/3-a-simple-mutation.md

 With every mutation you send, the `idCount` will increase and the following IDs for created links will be `link-2`, `link-3`, and so forth...

-To verify that your mutation worked, you can send the `feed` query from before again - it now returns the additional post that you created with the mutation:
+To verify that your mutation worked, you can send the `feed` query from before again -- it now returns the additional Link that you created with the mutation:

 ![](https://imgur.com/ZfJQwdB.png)